SNTag/.dotfiles/readme.md

 Intro
 =====

 This is a collection of my dotfiles used on Manjaro Arch, Linux.
-It makes use of:

-- herbstluftwm
+It *USED* to hold files for herbstluftwm and polybar (amazing programs), but Ricing my system is a little too tiring.
+My dotfiles are being streamlined for rapid installation to get down to what I want to do.

+This dotfile rapidly prepares:

-- polybar
+- fonts
-- emacs-26.2.
+- emacs

 This is for a Rapid assimilation of a fresh installation.

-THERE ARE BASH FILES REFERENCED IN 'setup-symlink.sh' NOT PRESENT IN THESE DOTFILES.

 Installation Notes
 ==================
+## Warning

 The following has not yet been automated:

 **In Terminal**
 - Installation of *oh-my-zsh*

 **Manjaro Software**
 - Installation of everything.

+## To Use

+Rapid install dotfiles through running 'setup-symlink-TagOS.sh'.

+If running on Arch system, extra components can be gained by running 'setup-programs-TagOS.sh'

 Acknowledgments